 How can I apply?

-To become a volunteer, please download our Volunteer application form and complete and return to our East Grinstead office.
+To become a volunteer, please download our Volunteers Information Pack and Volunteer application form.
+Once this has been completed and returned to our East Grinstead office.
 This will give us all the information we need to get you started as a volunteer.
 Our volunteer co-ordinator will be in contact to discuss the position and further training.